MrEleden/reco_app/README.md

 **🌐 Interactive Demo**: [https://huggingface.co/spaces/MrEleden/movie-reco-demo](https://huggingface.co/spaces/MrEleden/movie-reco-demo)

-Experience the recommendation system in your browser - no setup required!
+Experience the recommendation system in your browser - no setup required! (light versuib of the app)

 ---